benjamincrozat/legacy-blog/posts/11-php-switch.md

 Modified At:
 ---

-# Learn all about the switch statement in PHP
+# The switch statement in PHP: learn all about it

 ## What is a switch statement in PHP?